 The selected project will then open as it last appeared in Livestream Studio.

 You may want to keep a Studio project configuration saved on your hard drive if you intend to use it often or move it to another Studio system.
 For this case, we created the Import/Export feature.
 When your Studio project is configured the way you like it, click the project title, then Export.

 You will have the option to bundle or reference assets.
 Bundle is ideal if you need to move the file to a different hard drive or system, but creates a larger file.
 Reference is a smaller file, but will not move any associated assets (media clips, etc.) After selecting your preferred option, click Select.

 Choose where on your system you want to save the Livestream Project file (.lsproj).
-By default, your operating system will open a newly created Livestream Studio Export Projects folder under Documents, but you can save the file anywhere you want.
+By default, your operating system will open a newly created Livestream Studio Export Projects folder under Documents, but you can save the file anywhere you want where you know you will quickly be able to locate it.
 Then, click Save.

 Your system will warn if you already have a .lsproj of the same name and give you the option of replacing it.
 If you click No, you will have the option to rename it in your save location.

 If you imported media files into your media bin, you will be asked whether to save the original video files or their transcoded versions (i.e., the files created after they were brought into Studio).

 If you select Transcoded then those videos will not need to be re-transcoded upon opening your project, which can help save time.